Julee Waldrop, DNP, PNP-BC, FNP-BC, CNE, FAANP, FAAN

 Julee is an advocate for high quality graduate nursing education and faculty scholarship.
 She is currently mentoring junior faculty in scholarship and writing for publication and is a coach in the Duke University-Johnson & Johnson Nurse Leadership Program.

-Julee has been married for 36 years to Tony Waldrop, they have two wonderful grown sons and were blessed with their first granddaughter this year.
 Julee has been an athlete all her life and is an advocate for physical activity as an important part of physical and mental health.
 She strives to set a good example in this area despite adapting to the relentless aging process.

 2014 Fellow.
 American Association of Nurse Practitioners